 - 9 cups all-purpose flour, divided

 - When frozen, place in plastic freezer bags and seal.
-Store in the freezer for up to 4 weeks.
-To bake, place on greased baking sheets and cover; let rise until doubled, about 3-4 hours.
+Store in freezer until for up to 4 weeks.
+To bake, place on greased baking sheet and cover; let rise until doubled, about 3-4 hours.
 Bake at 350° for 12-15 minutes.
 Yield: 64 rolls.

 "I make these for every holiday meal!
 My family loves them and they are so easy for me to make.
 I have found out that if you freeze them for more than a month, they don't rise very well."